auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 The CEP sector is highly automated and therefore cost-efficient.
 This is advantageous not just for consumers but especially retail that specializes in B2B or B2C business with the help of distribution through the CEP sector.
 Since goods are standardized, meaning that there are only a few differentiating factors, not only within a provider but also between providers, providers introduce levels within a feature to artificially force service differentiation and therefore better prices.
 Comparing the differentiation through the category of weight as an example we notice that logistics providers offer up to seven different weight classes withing the 0-31.5 kg range decreasing cost per weight as the total weight increases.
+This work aims at leveraging the discrete and known weight classses by allocating goods to serve customers at the lowest CEP-rate possible.

 Consumers can only accept the offers and compare between different carriers.
 Companies, on the other hand, have a customer base, a range of recurring core products and the ability to align shopping carts and delivery frequencies.